jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Even with all these indications that we're using technology to survive the Game of Life, few people label themselves as their tool.
 National, ethnic, gender, job title, education, ideology, religion, racial, sports teams, comic books, all have far more space in our personal identities then the tools we use to stay alive.

 That's why this book wants you to embrace being a technological being.
-Not because it's an interesting idea, but because technology is our first line of defense against entropy's endless attacks.
+Not because it's an interesting idea, but because it make us realize we are playing the Game of Life, and technology is our first line of defense against entropy's endless attacks.

 We realize this truth in the natural world, so should be able to make the leap and understand the truth of our existence by realizing we are simply inside technological version of the Game of Life.
-Then we can start to knowingly play it and therefore better win.
+Then we can start to knowingly play it and therefore win.

 The booklet of rules, game board of environments, sandglass of time, bits of clay, and a scoreboard are all there.
-As is the circle of producers, grazers, predators, decomposers, and testers as well.
+As is the circle of producers, grazers, predators, decomposers, and testers in our own ecosystems too.
 This is happening all around us.

 So why don't we see it?

-Because our coach is using an unnatural selection method to pick the team that often clouds our view.
+Because our coach is using an unnatural selection method.
+Picking the team in such a way often clouds our view.
 Here is a quick story to explain.

 There's this crab, Heikegani, that's native to Japan.
 It's rather small with long legs.
 It would be another unknown crab except it has an interesting feature.
 It's shell looks like a human face.
 In particular, an angry samurai.